benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 python3 goldstandardcrawl.py

 ```
-You will be prompted to enter a URL that must follow the http://www.umsalary.info/deptsearch.php?Dept= naming convention.
+You will be prompted to enter a URL which must follow the http://www.umsalary.info/deptsearch.php?Dept= naming convention.
 After you have entered a URL, you will be prompted to enter the name of the department in which you would like to collect
 data from.
 After doing this, the program will run and produce a .csv containing the names of the faculty members within
 that department followed by their official title, annual salary and newline in the format "department"_goldstandard.csv.